Jentleprince/Pivot-Data-Sales-Analysis/README.md

 - Ms Excel - used for data cleaning [download here "https://microsoft.com)
 - Pivot Table - used for data summarization
 - Excel Dashboard - used for data visualization

+## Data cleaning and Preparation
+  in the course of preparing this data set for analysis, the following was done;
+  1. Data loading and inspection
+  2. categorization of unit sold into "High", "medium" and "low" using the "if" condition
+  3. separated the trade date into day, month and year for proper analysis and inference

+## Exploratory Data Analysis
+  a.
+What are the top 5 Market by Revenue

+  b. what are the top 10 Stores by Revenue

+  c. what is the total Revenue by Region

+  d. which are the bottom 5 stores by Unit Sold

+  e. what is the company's revenue by Month

+  f. what is the sales and percentage total per year

+  g. which quarter has the highest revenue

+  h. what is the revenue by models sold

+  i. what is the total unit sold by month

+  j. what is the total revenue by day categories

+  k. what is the total revenue by sale categories

+  l. which line of business recorded the highest revenue